 If you’re a supplier of second hand vehicles there are special rules for determining the value attributable to MBI when it is sold with a used vehicle for a single selling price.
-This is explained further in Notice 718/1 the VAT Margin Scheme on second-hand cars and other vehicles.
+This is explained further in The Margin Scheme on second-hand cars and other vehicles (VAT Notice 718/1) on second-hand cars and other vehicles.

 Where you pay amounts to third parties as agent of your customer and debit your customer with the precise amount paid out, you may be able to treat the amounts as disbursements and exclude them from the value of your supply.

-You can’t treat costs you have incurred making your own supplies, such as travel, subsistence or overhead costs as disbursements.
+You cannot treat costs you have incurred making your own supplies, such as travel, subsistence or overhead costs as disbursements.

 If you make supplies of goods or services and arrange insurance cover for your customers in connection with those goods or services (see paragraph 11.1) the premium collected by you from your customer to be passed on to the insurer for the supply of insurance may, in certain circumstances, be treated as a disbursement and therefore outside the scope of VAT.

 It’s important to note that this applies only to the amount due from your customer to the insurer.
-It doesn’t cover any amount retained by you in respect of commission for your insurance related services.
+It does not cover any amount retained by you in respect of commission for your insurance related services.